MisterCoffey/MisterCoffey.github.io/_posts/2017-06-25-BaseballCapstone.md

 ![GiniWins](../images/ProjectCapstone/wins.png)

-Though there appears to be a slight negative relationship between win percentage and Gini, the relationship is weak and is more likely the result of leverage created by a few distant points.
+Though there appears to be a slight negative relationship between win percentage and Gini, the relationship is weak and is likely the result of leverage created by a few distant points.

+A teams Gini coefficient does little to improve the predictive power of multivariate models utilizing traditional sabremetric features.

-If we create a model predicting win percentage using sabrmetric features such as run differential, and on-base percentage plus slugging (OPS), and add team salary and team Gini as additional features, we can build a strong model with a high R squared and a low mean squared error.
+For instance, a simple linear model predicting win percentage will perform well using features such as run differential, on-base percentage plus slugging (OPS). team salary, and team Gini.

 ![Ginimodels](../images/ProjectCapstone/models.png)

-When we remove salary and Gini as features, the model remains strong.
+If we then remove salary and Gini as features, the model remains strong.
 In fact the R squared improves slightly.
-If we run a model predicting win percentage using team Gini only, the model has a low R squared with little predictive value.
+If we run a moel predicting win percentage using team Gini only, the model has a low R squared with little predictive value.

 In other words, team income inequality has no linear relationship with team wins, and has no value as a feature when attempting to predict a baseball team's win percentage.

+This is not to say that income inequality is "good" for baseball.
+Income inequality simply is not "bad" for baseball.
+It's also a stretch to imput the findings of these models on the rest of society.
+Even the lowest paid major league player is rich in terms of income.